NBA Rumors: Bradley Beal ‘Ideal Acquisition’ For 76ers Before February Trade Deadline, Per ‘Bleacher Report’

-Despite losing John Wall in a season-ending injury, the Washington Wizards remain competitive in the 2018-19 NBA season.
-As of now, the Wizards have won seven of the last 10 games and currently sitting in the No. 10 spot in the Eastern Conference with a 20-26 record.
-Weeks before the February NBA trade deadline, Wizards owner Ted Leonsis made it known to the entire league that they will “never, ever tank” and don’t have any plan of making a huge roster shakeup.
+Despite losing John Wall to a season-ending injury, the Washington Wizards remain competitive in the 2018-19 NBA season.
+As of now, the Wizards have won seven of their last 10 games and are currently sitting in the No. 10 spot in the Eastern Conference with a 20-26 record.
+Weeks before the February NBA trade deadline, Wizards owner Ted Leonsis made it known to the entire league that they will “never, ever tank” and don’t have any plans for a huge roster shakeup.

-However, that didn’t stop several NBA teams from inquiring the availability of some of their players via trade, including All-Star shooting guard Bradley Beal.
-Beal is currently considered as the Wizards’ most valuable trade chip.
+However, that didn’t stop several NBA teams from inquiring on the availability of some of their players via trade, including All-Star shooting guard Bradley Beal.
+Beal is currently considered the Wizards’ most valuable trade chip.
 Trading Beal could give the Wizards enough assets that could help them speed up the rebuilding process.

 Once the Wizards finally decide to move Bradley Beal, one of the NBA teams who’s expected to express strong interest is the Philadelphia 76ers.
-The recent acquisition of Jimmy Butler has undeniably made the Sixers one of the best teams in the Eastern Conference, but they obviously need more star power to have a real chance of winning the 2019 NBA championship title.
+The recent acquisition of Jimmy Butler has undeniably made the Sixers one of the best teams in the Eastern Conference, but they obviously need more star power to have a real chance of winning the 2019 NBA championship.

 According to Zach Buckley of Bleacher Report, the Sixers’ projected starting lineup of Bradley Beal, Jimmy Butler, J.J.
 Redick, Ben Simmons, and Joel Embiid have the ability to match the Golden State Warriors’ firepower.